cognitivefactory/interactive-clustering-comparative-study/README.md

 Several studies are provided here:

-1. `convergence`: Aims to **confirm the technical efficience** of the method by verifying its convergence and by finding the best implementation.
+1. `efficience`: Aims to **confirm the technical efficience** of the method by verifying its convergence to a ground truth and by finding the best implementation to increase convergence speed.
 2. `computation time`: Aims to **estimate the time needed** for algorithms to reach their objectives.
 3. `annotation error`: Aims to **estimate the labeling error impact** on clustering results.
-4. `business consistency`: Aims to **confirm the business viability** of the cluster confirmation method with features maximization metrics.
+4. `business relevance`: Aims to **confirm the business relevance** of clustering results.
 5. `annotation time`: Aims to **estimate the time needed** to annotated constraints.

 ### Datasets